Information for interested schools and teachers

 Possible examples could include:

 - nominating a second participant teacher, who will also have a leadership role, being mindful of the Programme’s investment in developing science leaders rather than being a general science professional development programme for all staff.
+Please note that the maximum phase two funding of $12K is for the school, not for each individual participant teacher.

 - nominating two teachers who have consecutive phase one start times (in essence, employing one relief teacher for a school year)